 - 2,300 degrees and 500 certificates to be awarded annually by 2020

 - Increased use of stackable certificates that seamlessly flow into 2-year degree programs

 Customized Support Structures

-The customized support structures currently being built by ECC educators and professionals promise to offer administrators and faculty a 360-degree view of student life at the college.
+The customized support structures currently being built by SUNY Erie educators and professionals promise to offer administrators and faculty a 360-degree view of student life at the college.
 The shift away from data silos and decentralized academic support systems will lead toward a single source of data relative to student success and centralized systems at each campus to provide student support, thus eliminating confusion over how and where to seek assistance.
 At the same time as we are building a single intake system for student support, however, we are busy constructing a system via the Starfish platform that allows for customized success plans for each student, delivers actionable and precise data on each student to faculty and support staff, and gives students the necessary support while promoting a philosophy of independent lifelong learning.

 - Implementation of predictive success profiles for all students